Decoding CMMC Compliance: Understanding Its Evolution & Required Security Levels

 It also requires third-party accreditations from CMMC Third Party Assessment Organizations (C3PAOs) or certified CMMC assessors every three years for contractors handling critical security information or for prioritized acquisitions.

-As for non-prioritized acquisitions, annual self-assessment is still required with the scores and documentation presented to SPRS.
-The level 2 in the CMMC 2.0 actually dropped 20 requirements from version 1.0, making it a complete mirror of the NIST SP-171.
+For non-prioritized acquisitions, annual self-assessment is still required, with the scores and documentation presented to SPRS.
+Level 2 in the CMMC 2.0 actually dropped 20 requirements from version 1.0, making it a complete mirror of the NIST SP-171.

 Level 3